mcobery/spring-boot-starter-request-correlation/README.md

 }
 ```

 This will make sure incoming requests have a correlating request id and session id.
-To use these
+To propagate
-ids when making requests to collaborating services, add dependencies for the kind of calls you make:
+the ids to outgoing requests to collaborating services, add dependencies for the kind of calls you
+make:

-Feign:
+If you use Feign:
 ```groovy
 dependencies {
   implementation "org.springframework.cloud:spring-cloud-starter-openfeign:${feignVersion}"